leonorae/HereItIs/PAGE_TESTING.md

    - Check that links to artist and venue pages are present and functional

 3. Test: Ticket information
-   - Confirm ticket availability and pricing information is accurate
+   - Confirm ticket availability and pricing information is accurate <will we implement ticket info?
+MP -->
    - Test the link to ticket purchase page

 4. Test: Dynamic content loading